Alain LeRoy Locke

-Alain LeRoy Locke (September 13, 1885 – June 9, 1954) was an American writer, philosopher, educator, and patron of the arts.
-Distinguished in 1907 as the first African-American Rhodes Scholar, Locke became known as the philosophical architect —the acknowledged "Dean"— of the Harlem Renaissance.
+Alain LeRoy Locke (September 13, 1885 – June 9, 1954) was an American writer, philosopher, and educator.
+Distinguished in 1907 as the first African American Rhodes Scholar, Locke became known as the philosophical architect—the acknowledged "Dean"—of the Harlem Renaissance.
 He is frequently included in listings of influential African Americans.
 On March 19, 1968, the Rev. Dr. Martin Luther King Jr. proclaimed: "We're going to let our children know that the only philosophers that lived were not Plato and Aristotle, but W. E. B. Du Bois and Alain Locke came through the universe."

 Early life and education

 He was born Arthur Leroy Locke in Philadelphia, Pennsylvania, on September 13, 1885, to parents Pliny Ishmael Locke (1850–1892) and Mary (née Hawkins) Locke (1853–1922), both of whom were descended from prominent families of free blacks.
 Called "Roy" as a boy, he was their only child.
-His father was the first black employee of the U.S. Postal Service, and his paternal grandfather taught at Philadelphia's Institute for Colored Youth.
+His father was one of the first black employees of the U.S. Postal Service, and his paternal grandfather taught at Philadelphia's Institute for Colored Youth.
 His mother Mary was a teacher and inspired Locke's passion for education and literature.
 Mary's grandfather, Charles Shorter, fought as a soldier and was a hero in the War of 1812.

 At the age of 16, Locke chose to use the first name of "Alain".
 In 1902, Locke graduated from Central High School in Philadelphia, second in his 107th class in the academic institution.
 He also attended Philadelphia School of Pedagogy.

-In 1907, Locke graduated from Harvard University with degrees in English and philosophy; he was honored as a member of the Phi Beta Kappa Society and recipient of the Bowdoin prize.
+In 1907, Locke graduated from Harvard University with degrees in English and philosophy; he was honored as a member of Phi Beta Kappa society and recipient of the Bowdoin Prize.
 That year he was the first African American to be selected as a Rhodes Scholar to the University of Oxford (and the last to be selected until 1963, when John Edgar Wideman and John Stanley Sanders, a future notable writer and politician, respectively, were selected).
 In the early 20th century, Rhodes selectors did not meet candidates in person, but there is evidence that at least some selectors knew that Locke was African-American.
 On arriving at Oxford, Locke was denied admission to several colleges.
 Several American Rhodes Scholars from the South refused to live in the same college or attend events with Locke.
-He was finally admitted to Hertford College, where he studied literature, philosophy, Greek, and Latin, from 1907–1910.
+He was finally admitted to Hertford College, where he studied literature, philosophy, Greek, and Latin, from 1907 to 1910.
 Alongside his friend and fellow student Pixley ka Isaka Seme, he was part of the Oxford Cosmopolitan Club, contributing to its first publication.

 In 1910, he attended the University of Berlin, where he studied philosophy.